antogno/blogsonic/readme.md

 ## Add your email informations to MY_Controller::sendNewPassword found in `application/core/MY_Controller.php`

 This email will be used to send a new password to a user who has forgotten it.
+If you use Gmail, Google may block the automatic sending of the email.
+To turn this off, login to your Google account and enable the option "Allow less secure apps", by [clicking here](https://myaccount.google.com/lesssecureapps).

 ```php
 $config['smtp_host'] = ''; // SMTP host (e.g.: ssl://smtp.googlemail.com)